MicrosoftDocs/azure-reference-other/stream-analytics-docs/stream-analytics-query-language-reference.md

 ```

 ### Field Name Case Sensitivity
  Field names for a job that is created by using compatibility level 1.0 are changed to lower case(case insensitive) when processed by the Azure Stream Analytics engine.
-For input formats that support case sensitive schema, for example JSON, you may construct events that has duplicate fields when field names are compared in a case insensitivity manner.
+For input formats that support case sensitive schema, for example JSON, you may construct events that have duplicate fields when field names are compared in a case insensitivity manner.
 Such events are considered invalid events, and are dropped during processing.

   Case-sensitivity is persisted for field names when the Stream Analytics job is created by using compatibility level 1.1.
 For more information, refer to the [configure compatibility level](https://docs.microsoft.com/azure/stream-analytics/stream-analytics-compatibility-level) topic